 Earlier last week, I mentioned on my Facebook page how out of control my excess weight has become.
 I started gaining weight shortly after my hysterectomy last August, and once the cold weather kicked in, the pounds just packed themselves onto my bod.
 I’m not a winter sports lover, so the extent of my exercise has been lifting my leg to get over snow drifts and raising my arm to get my coffee mug to my lips.
 Things are SO crazy bad now that none of my clothes from last spring fit me.
 UGH.

 I absolutely love quick breads like pumpkin loaf, blueberry muffins, and banana bread, but they’re typically loaded with so many grams of carbohydrates and sugar that it could cost me half a day’s worth of Weight Watcher points to indulge in one.
 Now I don’t need to freak out every time I’m craving them.
 There’s a recipe on the back of the bag for a basic, low-carb muffin, so I started there and added things to create one of the best guiltless baked goods that I’ve tasted in quite some time.
 I am SO grateful that I found this baking mix because frankly, buying 5 different types of healthy flour just didn’t sound like something I could afford to do.
 Almond flour alone is almost $9 a pound!
 CRAZY!
 This baking mix isn’t inexpensive, mind you, but I get it in a package of 4 bags (1 pound each) at a time for the best deal.
 I couldn’t find any at my local grocery stores, so I bought it on Amazon and was able to get free shipping.

-I used the Recipe Builder on the Weight Watchers website.
-It’s one of the e-tools that I have available to use as part of my monthly pass membership.
+I used the recipe builder on myfitnesspal to calculate the nutritional information.
 I know that there are other websites available for creating recipes with nutritional information, but I can’t be sure where they get their nutritional information from, so I was a little bit leery of using them.